SathyaBhat/sathyabh.at/content/blue-mountains-travelogue/index.md

 We must have easily spent a couple of hours between lunch and the walkabout.
 We would have spent more time hunting for graffiti, but by this time (approximately 4 pm), it was getting dark as the sunlight was fading out.
 Our plans for a waterfall hike had fallen through, so we decided to make one final stop at Everglades House & Gardens.
 Unfortunately, when we reached it, the place had closed for the day, so we could only take some pictures from the outside.

-{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-1.jpg" "Everglades House and Cafe" "Blue Mountains" >}}
+{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-1.jpg" "The cafe at Everglades" "Blue Mountains" >}}
-{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-2.jpg" "Everglades House and Cafe" "Blue Mountains" >}}
+{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-2.jpg" "Road leading to the estate" "Blue Mountains" >}}
-{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-3.jpg" "Everglades House and Cafe" "Blue Mountains" >}}
+{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-3.jpg" "Trees ever so lightly changing colours" "Blue Mountains" >}}
-{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-4.jpg" "Everglades House and Cafe" "Blue Mountains" >}}
+{{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-4.jpg" "Road leading to the estate" "Blue Mountains" >}}
 {{< fancybox "https://i.sathyabh.at/sb/blue-mountains" "everglades-5.jpg" "Everglades House and Cafe" "Blue Mountains" >}}

 With that, we started heading back to Sydney, as we had other plans there and didn't want to delay those.
 I hope you enjoyed reading this!